davidjericho/smoothieonsbase/README.md

 ## Firmware image

-`FIRMWARE.CUR` is my presently running image, based on Smoothieware edge 773459d from the 25th of October 2018.
+`FIRMWARE.CUR` is my presently running image, based on Smoothieware edge 102ff77 from the 31st of December 2019.
 Rename it to firmware.bin, and reset the board to flash it.
-Smoothieware is GPLv3, and the compiled source origin for this binary is https://github.com/Smoothieware/Smoothieware/tree/773459daf126e9eb49adc9f40d9ff18073616997
+Smoothieware is GPLv3, and the compiled source origin for this binary is https://github.com/Smoothieware/Smoothieware/commit/102ff773bbdbf52315583629ff42809a09c54781

 See http://smoothieware.org/sd-card for SD card information.